philc/book-notes/shape up - ryan singer.md

       * "What if the pitch was great, but the time just wasn't right?
 Anyone who wants to advocate for it again simply tracks it independently -- their own way -- and then lobbies for it six weeks later."
   * Decentralized lists
-    * Support an keep a list of requests or issues that come up more often than others.
+    * Support and keep a list of requests or issues that come up more often than others.
 Product tracks ideas they hope to be able to shape in a future cycle.
 Programmers maintain a list of bugs they'd like to fix when they have some time.
   * "This way the conversation is always fresh.
 Anything brought back is brought back with a context, by a